Find Affordable College Courses

 Cleveland, WI

-Lakeshore Technical College did quite well in this year’s ranking of the best places for allied health professions students to get a associate degree.
-It came in at #10 on the list.
-Located in the rural area of Cleveland, LTC is a public college with a small student population.
+Lakeshore Technical College ranked #10 on this year’s Best Value Allied Health Professions Associate Degree Schools in Wisconsin list.
+Located in the rural area of Cleveland, LTC is a public school with a small student population.

 Read full report on Allied Health Professions at Lakeshore Technical College